 The ancient capital of Luang Prabang, located between the Mekong and Nam Khan rivers, is described as a picturesque destination with houses of harmonious Lao-French architecture.
 Luang Prabang was recognized by UNESCO as a World Heritage Site in 1995.

 This place is also a major Buddhist cultural center in Laos.
-Visitors here can easily see monks in bright orange robes walking across the road, and long-tailed wooden boats sailing along the river surrounded by tropical wooded hills.
+Visitors here can easily see monks in bright orange robes passing by on the road, long-tailed wooden boats running along the river surrounded by tropical wooded hills.

 Beneath the ancient facade lies the worries of locals and conservationists.
 A new UNESCO report points to a number of worrying issues that, if not addressed soon, could see Luang Prabang lose its World Heritage status.
 These include development that is destroying traditional houses and structures in the protected old town.
-The ancient capital is facing overtourism and a gradual loss of cultural life.
+The ancient capital is facing overtourism and a gradual decline in cultural life.

-In particular, the UNESCO report highlighted the impact of the construction of the Luang Prabang hydropower dam 25 km upstream by a Lao-Thai joint venture and a second dam in the area in the near future on the value of the ancient capital of Laos.
-Minja Yang, former deputy director of the UNESCO World Heritage Centre, was concerned that this could turn the riverside town into a lakeside town.
+In particular, the UNESCO report highlighted the impact of the construction of the Luang Prabang hydropower dam 25 km upstream by a Lao-Thai joint venture and a second dam in the area, which will soon affect the value of the ancient capital of Laos.
+Minja Yang, former deputy director of the UNESCO World Heritage Centre, fears that this could turn the riverside town into a lakeside town.

 “If the second dam is built, that will be the main reason why Luang Prabang will be removed from the world heritage list,” Mr. Yang said.